nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 Figure 4 illustrates the sequence of message exchanges between a vital records jurisdiction and NVSS when an initial submission needs to be subsequently voided.
 Depending on timing, the initial submission may result in a Coding Response or not.

 Records can also be pre-voided to inform NCHS that a specific set of certificate numbers will not be used in the future.
 This would just require the final three steps of figure 5: "Death Record Void", "Extract" and "Acknowledgement".
+Voiding death records should use a [DeathRecordVoidHeader].

 #### Retrying Requests {#retries}